Households that regularly use much more water than the average now pay extra for their water supply.

 If a leak is discovered on your property, it’s up to you to get this fixed as soon as possible.
 We are only responsible for the pipes and fittings up to your property’s boundary.

-Leak in the road?
+Leaks in the road

 Use our Snap Send Solve app(external link) to report it, or contact us(external link).